Updated February 2021

 A few years ago I had to go to the emergency room at Hospital Chiriqui in Panama.
 I was in so much pain I forgot to give them my insurance card.
 After two IVs, pain medications, blood tests and other lab work, and a great doctor who spoke perfect English, my emergency room visit was less than $50 without insurance.

 Try getting that price at an emergency room in the USA!

 Soup and Sue Campbell came on my tour a few years ago then moved to Volcan.
-Soup had a stroke a few month ago.
+Soup had a stroke a few months ago.
 With no insurance, he paid $75 a day for a hospital stay.
-His total costs for the stroke with 3 doctors, CAT Scams, MRI’s, medications, and several days in the hospital was less than $4000.
+His total costs for the stroke with 3 doctors, CAT Scams, MRIs, medications, and several days in the hospital were less than $3500 without insurance.

-In Texas I paid $35 to get someone to mow my lawn.
+In Texas, I paid $35 to get someone to mow my lawn.
 They were finished in less than an hour.
-In Panama I pay $15 for a gardener who is here from 8-4.
+In Panama, I pay $30 for a gardener who is here from 9-4.
 The gardener comes to my property two times a week.

-A 7-hour bus ride to Panama City $10.60 with pensionado discount.
-It’s a double decker Mercedes bus with reclining seats.
-I don’t know what it would cost for 8 hour bus ride to anywhere in North America but I bet it would be more than $10.60
+A 7-hour bus ride to Panama City $10.60 with a Pensionado discount.
+It’s a double-decker Mercedes bus with reclining seats.
+I don’t know what it would cost for an 8-hour bus ride to anywhere in North America but I bet it would be more than $10.60

-If you have a residency visa and you are a woman 55+ or a man 60+, you will get these pensionado discounts:
+If you have any residency visa and you are a woman 55+ or a man 60+ OR you have a Pensionado Visa, you will get these discounts:

 50% off entertainment (movies, theaters, concerts, sporting events)

 25% off monthly energy bills